pointonsoftware/pscore/README.md

  - **v1.x.x** - Improving the basic operations
  - **v2.x.x** - Support for external hardwares like barcode scanner and receipt printer

-After CORE v1.0.0 is released, it is planned that **console_app** will be upgraded into a more user friendly GUI and build it as another project.
+After CORE v1.0.0, it is planned that another project will be built to upgrade the **console_app** into a more user friendly, graphical user interface.

 ---